semahawk/nemo/README.md

 ## Strings

+Strings are enquoted by `"` or by `'`.
+If double quotes were used, interpolation is possible, and will be made.
+If single quotes were used, that string will be you will get.
+WYSIWYG.

 So far, strings get casted to integers only.
 The rule of casting is pretty simple.
 Every number found in the string, gets to be in the integer.
 Everything else is discarded.